-\item Finally, we introduce the \textit{RKHS persistence of excitation} condition, i.e. there exists a fixed length of time period, such that each eigenvalue of the conditional expectation of the operators induced by the input data accumulated over every fixed-length time period has a uniformly positive lower bound with respect to time.
-Such a PE condition ensures to some extent that the random regularization path can approximate the unknown function.
-Different from the PE condition in \cite{LZ}, we no longer require the conditional expectation of the operator induced by the input data to converge to a strictly positive deterministic time-invariant compact operator.
-We show that if the random regularization path is slowly time-varying, and the data stream satisfies the \textit{RKHS persistence of excitation} condition, then the output of the algorithm is consistent with the unknown function in mean square.
-For independent and non-identically distributed online data streams, Smale and Zhou \cite{Smale5}, and Tu and Zhou \cite{Hu} proved that if the marginal probability measures induced by the input data converge exponentially and polynomially in the dual of the H\"{o}lder space, and the unknown regression function satisfies the regularity condition that relies on the limiting probability measure, then the output of the algorithm is consistent with the regression function.
-Here, we show that the algorithm achieves mean square consistency if the data-induced marginal probability measures are slowly time-varying and the average measure of the marginal probability measure series in each fixed-length time period has a uniformly strictly positive lower bound, without the convergence assumption on the marginal probability measures and the priori information of the unknown function.
+The time-varying \textit{conditional auto-covariance operator induced by the input data} in the random Tikhonov regularization path brings the difficulty in the consistency between the regularization path and the unknown function to be learned.
+To this end, based on operator theory, particularly the monotonicity of the inverses of operators and the spectral decomposition of compact operators, we introduce the \textit{RKHS persistence of excitation} condition, i.e. there exists a fixed-length time period, such that the accumulated \textit{conditional auto-covariance operator induced by the input data} over every time period is uniformly greater than a strictly positive compact random operator in the sense of operator order, and develop a dominated convergence method to show the consistency.
+Consequently, we show that if the regularization path is slowly time-varying, and the data stream satisfies the \textit{RKHS persistence of excitation} condition, then the random Tikhonov regularization path is consistent with the unknown function to be learned in mean square as the regularization parameter vanishes.
+This together with the convergence of the tracking error of the algorithm's output for the random Tikhonov regularization path gives the consistency between the algorithm's output and the unknown function.
+As a special case, for independent and non-identically distributed online data streams, we show that the algorithm achieves mean square consistency if the data-induced marginal probability measures are slowly time-varying and the average measure of the marginal probability measure series over each fixed-length time period is uniformly above a strictly positive finite Borel measure.